Thorne Smith

 James Thorne Smith, Jr. (March 27, 1892 – June 20, 1934) was an American writer of humorous supernatural fantasy fiction under the byline Thorne Smith.
 He is best known today for the two Topper novels, comic fantasy fiction involving sex, much drinking and ghosts.
 With racy illustrations, these sold millions of copies in the 1930s and were equally popular in paperbacks of the 1950s.

+Life and career

 Smith was born in Annapolis, Maryland, the son of a Navy commodore, and attended Dartmouth College.
-Following hungry years in Greenwich Village, working part-time as an advertising agent, Smith achieved meteoric success with the publication of Topper in 1926.
+In 1919, after being discharged from the Navy the same year, he moved to Greenwich Village, where he met Celia Sullivan whom he would marry.
+In need of money, he worked part-time as an advertising agent.
+Their first daughter Marion was born on November 14, 1922, and their second daughter June on March 4, 1924.
+In 1926 Smith achieved meteoric success with the publication of Topper.
 He was an early resident of Free Acres, a social experimental community developed by Bolton Hall according to the economic principles of Henry George, in Berkeley Heights, New Jersey.
-He died of a heart attack in 1934 while vacationing in Florida.
+He died of a heart attack in 1934 at the age of 42 while vacationing in Florida.

+Smith was a close friend of actor Roland Young, who played the character Topper in several movie adaptations of Smith's work.
+After Smith's death, Young wrote a short biography, Thorne Smith: His Life and Times, which is now a collector's item.